The world's leading voluntary GHG program

 The VCS Program

 The VCS Program is the world’s most widely used voluntary GHG program.
-More than 1300 certified VCS projects have collectively reduced or removed more than 200 million tonnes of carbon and other GHG emissions from the atmosphere.
+Over 1,808 certified VCS projects have collectively reduced or removed more than 966 million tonnes of carbon and other GHG emissions from the atmosphere.

 Individuals and corporations around the world are recognizing the importance of reducing their GHG emissions.
 As a result, many of them are reducing their carbon footprints through energy efficiency and other measures.
-Quite often, however, it is too expensive for these entities to meet their targets or eliminate their carbon footprint, at least in the near term, with internal reductions, and they need a mechanism to achieve these aspirational goals.
+Quite often, however, it is not possible for these entities to meet their targets or eliminate their carbon footprint, at least in the near term, with internal reductions alone, and they need a flexible mechanism to achieve these aspirational goals.
 Enter the carbon markets.

 By using the carbon markets, entities can neutralize, or offset, their emissions by retiring carbon credits generated by projects that are reducing GHG emissions elsewhere.
 Of course, it is critical to ensure, or verify, that the emission reductions generated by these projects are actually occurring.
 This is the work of the VCS Program – to ensure the credibility of emission reduction projects.